 How deep should I bury my cat?

 Bury the cat as soon as possible as decomposition occurs quickly, particularly in the warmer months.
-If immediate burial isn’t possible, ask your veterinarian to store your cat’s body until you are able to bury him.
+If immediate burial isn’t possible, ask your veterinarian to store your cat’s body until you can bury him.
 Alternately, wrap your cat in plastic, and place in a styrofoam container filled with ice, and ensure there is drainage at the bottom to allow melted water to escape.
 This method is temporary, and should only be used for short-term.
 Ensure the container either has a heavy object placed on top or is securely strapped to keep scavengers out.

 - Wrap your cat in the sheet, blanket or towel and place him in the cardboard box and tie the box with rope or strong string.

 - Place soil over the box and firm down well.

 - Put a large stone or paver over the area.

 - Many pet owners choose to decorate the grave with a plant (such as catnip, catmint), a headstone or an ornament.